Question

 Hi Annabelle,

 Thank you for your question.
-To help answer your question we will refer heavily to LDS Church Handbook 2 in the section listed “Temple Clothing and Garments”.
-Here we all receive wonderful insight and instruction into the sacred nature of the Garment and its purpose.
-Handbook 2 states:
+To help answer your question, we will refer heavily to the Latter-day Saint Church Handbook, specifically the section titled “Temple Clothing and Garments”.
+Here, we all receive wonderful insight and instruction into the sacred nature of the Garment and its purpose.
+It states:

 What a wonderful blessing!
-When properly worn… it provides a protection against temptation and evil.
-The garment is for our benefit, not our hindering.
-Wearing the garment provides us with blessings.
-By electing to remove it unnecessarily, we are basically electing to temporarily forfeit those promised protections.
-I would suggest that faithful members of the Church should be looking for reasons to wear their garments versus reasons to remove them.
-Handbook 2 continues:
+When properly worn… it provides protection against temptation and evil.
+The garment is for our benefit, not our hindrance.
+Wearing the garment bestows blessings.
+By electing to remove it unnecessarily, we are effectively temporarily forfeiting those promised protections.
+I would suggest that faithful members of the Church should look for reasons to wear their garments rather than to remove them.
+The Handbook continues:

 Members should not adjust the garment or wear it contrary to instructions in order to accommodate different styles of clothing.”

-While there are some answers that the church intentionally leaves vague for us to find our personal path on, we have been given very specific instruction in this regard.
+While the church intentionally leaves some answers vague so we can find our own path, we have been given very specific instructions in this regard.
 Ultimately, all choices are made individually.
 The Handbook follows by saying:

 “Members who have made covenants in the temple should be guided by the Holy Spirit to answer for themselves personal questions about wearing the garment.”

-I would suggest that given the instruction received both in the temple and in Handbook 2, that if a worthy endowed member actually heeded the promptings of the Holy Spirit they would feel less comfortable removing their garments especially for activities in which garments could have been easily worn in the first place.
-Electing to remove the garments for reasons of mere fashion or perceived comfort does not appear to fit with the spirit of the garment or in the suggested guidelines.
+I would suggest that, given the instruction received both in the temple and in the Handbook, if a worthy endowed member actually heeded the promptings of the Holy Spirit, they would feel less comfortable removing their garments, especially for activities in which garments could have been easily worn in the first place.
+Electing to remove the garments for reasons of mere fashion or perceived comfort does not appear to fit with the spirit of the garment or with the suggested guidelines.

 “I believe there is a critical body of knowledge relating to the temple garment.
 When that knowledge is obtained, Latter-day Saints filled with faith wear the garment and wear it properly, not because someone is policing their actions but because they understand the virtues of the sacred clothing and want to “do good and be restored unto that which is good.”
 On the other hand, when one does not understand the sacred nature of the temple garment, the tendency is to treat it casually and regard it as just another piece of cloth.”